-12 Best Nodejs Frameworks for Web Apps in 2022
+12 Best Nodejs Frameworks for App Development in 2024

 In 2022, the demand for web applications has increased with more and more businesses employing them to deliver a better user experience.
 Looking at this rising demand, developers are continually testing different frameworks that offer advanced features to build web applications.
 According to the Node.js user survey report, 4 out of 5 back-end and full-stack developers rate Node.js frameworks as their go-to choice.

 They offer software engineers unique toolsets to develop different use cases without wasting time or burning extra cash for web app development.
 However, when a technology is as popular as Node.js, it normally has an active community of developers constantly developing and suggesting new frameworks.

 Therefore, choosing the right framework can be tough especially when there are so many.
 Some will offer development freedom; others may support automation.

 In this blog, we present a list of the top 10 most popular Node.js frameworks based on their popularity and usage among developers.
 Also discussed are the whens and whys of their usage to perform specific tasks during web-app development.

 In contrast, frameworks are used to build functions.
 Many developers have written frameworks for Node.js like Express.js, Meteor.js, and other tools to create unique capabilities for Node.js apps offering convenience to software engineers.

 Every web-app technology offers different kinds of frameworks with each one supporting a specific use case in the development lifecycle.
 Node.js frameworks are mainly of three types — MVC, Full-Stack MVC, and REST API frameworks.

 These frameworks offer a valuable design pattern that splits application logic into three essential parts: models, views, and controllers.
 Separating development concerns makes it extremely simple to maintain and scale the app.
 Express.js is a classic example of an MVC framework.